poloincognito/asciigraphics/geometry.md

 ![Screen](figures/donut1.PNG)

 Here is the screen that I will use.
 I placed the donut at a distance such that it never pierces the screen.
-It is actually useless as I later consider that the viewer is at an infinite distance.
-The discretization grid correspond to the pixels (that will be characters of equal width in our case). $N^2$ will be the number of pixels.
+The discretization grid corresponds to the pixels (that will be characters of equal width in our case). $N^2$ will be the number of pixels.
-I choose the screen to be the size of the donut.
+I chose the screen to be approximately the size of the donut.
 The width of a pixel is then:
 $dx = (2R+2r)/N$

 I will use a discretization of the 3d surface using a discretization of the angles $\theta$ and $\phi$.
 I will then project each point on the screen, taking into account its luminance.